selfxyz/self-residency/blog/builder-spotlights/2025-10-28-human-pay/index.md

 ## Why this matters

 Decentralized protocols need compliance, but existing solutions force an impossible trade-off.
 Token distributions get exploited by bots.
 Airdrops lose millions to sybil attackers.
 Geographic restrictions can't be enforced onchain.
 Meanwhile, centralized platforms like centralized exchanges offer compliance but require full KYC, custody your funds, and collect invasive personal data.
+Not to mention the cost associated with integrating a standard KYC process (up to $5/user).

-The gap: DeFi protocols and onchain operations need to prove compliance—OFAC screening, jurisdiction controls, proof of personhood—without relying on centralized intermediaries or storing personal data onchain.
-You can't launch a compliant token distribution today without either (1) using a centralized platform that collects KYC data, or (2) accepting regulatory risk by ignoring compliance entirely.
+You can't run a compliant token distribution today without either (1) using a centralized platform that collects KYC data, or (2) accepting regulatory risk by ignoring compliance entirely.

 We needed infrastructure that could enforce compliance rules directly in smart contracts, using cryptographic proofs instead of trusting third parties.

 ## Why identity (and why Self)

-The breakthrough came when we realized identity verification doesn't require data collection.
-Self.xyz enables cryptographic proof of compliance using government-issued documents, but the personal information never leaves the user's device.
+The breakthrough came when we realized identity verification doesn't require data collection and that it can be verified onchain, enabling smart contract enforcement of these requirements.

+By leveraging Self.xyz we can enable cryptographic proof of compliance onchain using government-issued documents, without the personal information ever leaving the user's device.
-**The moment identity became critical:** When protocols need to distribute tokens compliantly—whether it's DAO treasury operations, token launches, or community rewards—they face a fundamental problem: how do you enforce OFAC screening, prevent sybil attacks, and restrict jurisdictions without collecting personal data or trusting centralized intermediaries?
-Pure DeFi has no compliance layer, and centralized solutions defeat the purpose of building onchain.

-Self solves this by letting users scan their passport's NFC chip with the Self.xyz mobile app.
 The app cryptographically verifies the government's digital signature on the passport (proving the document is authentic), generates a zero-knowledge proof of specific attributes (like "over 18" and "not from a sanctioned country"), and submits only the proof on-chain.
-The smart contract gets a cryptographic **yes** or **no**—never a name, birthdate, address, or passport number.
+The smart contract gets a cryptographic **yes** or **no**

-**Proofs used:** OFAC sanctions screening, age verification (18+), country/nationality verification, document authenticity (government signature validation), liveness detection (prevents spoofing)
+**Proofs used:** OFAC sanctions screening, age verification (18+), country/nationality verification, document authenticity (government signature validation).

 **Verifier learns:** Binary yes/no—the smart contract only knows "this address passed verification" with a 30-day expiry timestamp.
 Zero personal data touches the blockchain.